Internal combustion engine with throttle and rotational inertia and time lag

 Typical Engine Power Demand Function

-For the engine power polynomial, there are restrictions on the polynomial coefficients pi, to achieve a valid power-speed curve.
-These restrictions are detailed below.
+For the engine power polynomial, there are restrictions, as shown, on the polynomial coefficients pi, to achieve a valid power-speed curve.

 If you use tabulated power or torque data, corresponding restrictions on P(Ω) remain.